Bringing the power of activism and Sacrament together!

 Interfaith feminists and allies of all genders and ages will gather throughout the globe in solidarity and hope, celebrating the power of activism and faith in our religious traditions.
 In public and religious spaces, groups will pray and bless, creating a space to celebrate the God given gifts of women in our parishes, our communities, and in the world.

-Catholics and interfaith feminists around the world are invited to join Feminism & Faith in Union by hosting their own marches, prayers services, inclusive liturgies, and interfaith gatherings.
+Catholics and interfaith feminists around the world are invited to join Feminism & Faith in Union by hosting their own marches, actions, prayers services, inclusive liturgies, and interfaith gatherings.

 More details and a downloadable resource with sign templates can be found at on this site.